kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 or management.
 The knowledge transference happens in an ironically archaic way by the word of mouth and best practice sharing.

-I don't want to go into the efficacy of this process today, and instead focus on the history of management.
-History might be a rather dry subject, but it's important because without knowing how we arrived to where we are, it is difficult to plot the way forward.

-I'll do my best to make it entertaining though.
+Overtime, I have cobbled together some ideas of how we actually ended up where are with our contemporary management practices.
+And so, I thought that maybe it's a good idea to share the story.
+Maybe I can make it entertaining; albeit in a bit cynical way.

 ## The ugly old days